RocketCommunicationsInc/astro-www/src/pages/patterns/breadcrumbs.md

 ---
 title: Breadcrumbs
+description: Breadcrumbs are a secondary navigation pattern that provides users with an ordered list of links that helps visualize locational awareness within a site’s hierarchy.
 layout: project:layouts/component-docs/component-docs-layout.astro
 storybook: components-breadcrumb--default-story
 height: 120px
 git: rux-breadcrumb
+assets:
+    name: Breadcrumbs
 ---

-# Breadcrumbs

 ::storybook-demo

-Breadcrumbs are a secondary navigation pattern that provides users with an ordered list of links that helps visualize locational awareness within a site’s hierarchy.
 Breadcrumbs provide a user with their current site location and allows them to quickly navigate to a parent page or previous step.

 ## Rules of Thumb